Cat Boarding in a Facility vs Cat Sitting – Should I board my cat or get a cat sitter?

 - Cats can behave erratically in unfamiliar environments and could toilet outside of a litter box, scratch furniture or cause damage to a boarder’s property.

 - Some cat insurance doesn’t cover your pet for locations away from home.

 - If your cat escapes, they will be in an unfamiliar place and won’t be able to find their way home.

 What is cat sitting?

-Cat sitting is a paid service by which a cat sitter looks after your kitty in the comfort of their own home.
+Cat sitting is a paid service by which a sitter provides at-home day cat care.
 You can book a cat sitter for the entire time you’re away to look in on your fur baby.
 Cat sitting is a flexible service so you can ask your sitter to visit your kitty once or twice a day, or even stay overnight in your home.

 Many pet sitters will also help with jobs around the house including checking the mail or watering plants.
-A regular cat sitting service includes feeding your cat, changing their litter box and should also include playing with and cuddling your furry friend.
+A regular cat sitting service includes feeding your cat, cleaning their litter box and should also include playing with and cuddling your furry friend.
 It means more attention and less disruption for your cat while you’re away.
-Cat sitting also provides peace of mind for you too, knowing a kitty-loving professional is caring for your beloved pet.
+At-home day cat care also provides peace of mind for you too, knowing a kitty-loving professional is caring for your beloved pet.
 It’s a great alternative to a cattery.